FarihaUpoma/Social-Media-Mining-Project-Election-Analysis-using-Twitter/README.md

 # Social-Media-Mining-Project-Election-Analysis-using-Twitter

-pollNew.py contains the final code, it generates the bar graphs using existing data files.

 The role of Social Media in predicting real world phenomena is getting increasingly popular.
 Tracking people’s activity provides a